-Q I recently purchased the GoldenEar Aon 3 speakers you recommended and the guy at the local independent audio store said the sound of any bookshelf speaker is better on a speaker stand, so we bought them.
+Q: I recently purchased the GoldenEar Aon 3 speakers you recommended and the guy at the local independent audio store said the sound of any bookshelf speaker is better on a speaker stand, so we bought them.
 Is that for real, or are speaker stands a high margin item like an expensive HDMI cable?

 -- Mickie Pearsall, Milwaukee

-A You should go back to the store and thank the person who sold you the speaker stands.
+A: You should go back to the store and thank the person who sold you the speaker stands.
 Though many speakers are called "bookshelf speakers," a better term for them would be "stand mounted speakers."
 A speaker stand will provide solid support, allow the speaker to be placed out in the room where it can "breathe" and provide the best sonic performance, and you have practically unlimited placement flexibility.
 Given the $999 price and class-leading performance of the Aon 3 speakers, I consider the speaker stands to practically be mandatory.

 Given my harsh words about high priced HDMI cables a few weeks ago, I would like to follow up with the other side of the coin in regard to accessories and the retailer.
 Your local retailer was definitely giving you good advice and they deserve your support.
 Margins on electronics are mighty low these days, and accessories are a higher margin item that helps specialty retailers stay in business.
 There is nothing wrong with making a profit and if you don't support them, they won't be around to support you.
 I am not saying to throw away money needlessly or buy everything that is suggested, but I do think if you are pleased with the service and experience that buying accessories from your local independent retailer is a good way to show your support.
-You will have a single place to return to if you need help, as well.

 I come down pretty hard on high-priced HDMI cables and will continue to do so.
 They have no redeeming qualities whatsoever and given what I know, the audacity and dishonesty of the scam is extremely offensive to me.
 What makes it more frustrating is I get emails from readers telling me someone tried to sell them a $100 HDMI cable to go with their $60 Blu-ray player.